Govt pushes reforms to beat economic blues

 India emerged virtually unscathed from the 2008 financial crisis but government predictions of a 9 percent growth and lower inflation this year appear to have been over-ambitious.
 It now faces an almost flat factory output and weakening currency.

-The Bharatiya Janata Party will support a motion by the Communist Party of India to censure the government for rampant inflation.
-The annual wholesale price index (WPI) has been nearly double-digits in each of the past 11 months.
+The Bharatiya Janata Party will support a motion by the Communist Party of India to censure the government for rampant inflation that has seen wholesale prices double in the past year.

 The opposition will also use the session to attack the government on issues of corruption, and is calling for the Home Minister P. Chidambaram to step down because of his alleged role in a multi-billion-dollar telecom licence scam.